CamDavidsonPilon/lifelines/docs/Examples.rst

     74         0.00

-*lifelines* will intelligently forward-fill the estimates to unseen time points.
+Lifelines will intelligently forward-fill the estimates to unseen time points.

 Example SQL query to get survival data from a table
 #####################################################